computableai/computableai.github.io/content/Commentary/Dreaming Boltzman Machines.md

 ![Boltzmann Machine](https://upload.wikimedia.org/wikipedia/commons/7/7a/Boltzmannexamplev1.png#right)

 Boltzmann machines (BMs) are a kind of neural network that comes with a biologically plausible training algorithm.
-There are some caveats to this, of course, which is why it's only a _model_ of how the brain might work, but I think you'll agree that BMs share some remarkable similarities to animal brains.
-Namely, they sleep, they dream, and then they forget their dreams.
+There are some caveats to this, of course, which is why it's only a _model_ of how the brain might work, but I think you'll agree that BMs share some remarkable similarities to animal brains: they sleep, they dream, and then they forget their dreams.